pksingh-sme/smart-clip/DEMO_SCRIPT.md

-# StreamHub Demo Video Script
+# SmartClip Demo Video Script

-This script provides a detailed guide for recording a demonstration video of the StreamHub platform.
+This script provides a detailed guide for recording a demonstration video of the SmartClip platform.

 ## Video Structure